mviereck/x11docker/README.md

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package 'mesa-utils' in your image.

-Immediate GPU hardware acceleration with option --gpu is experimental/beta.
-You may encounter some bugs.
-For example, Xfce desktop will run fine using software rendering, but can have broken window decorations with hardware rendering.
+Immediate GPU hardware acceleration with option --gpu is quite fast and secure to use with a core second X server.
 As for now, it works with options --X11 and --hostdisplay only.
+It can have some rendering glitches due to missing shared memory with the host.
+(This can be fixed with either option --ipc or --net, but has the drawback to break container isolation in this case).

  Mediate GPU hardware acceleration for OpenGL / GLX with option --virtualgl is possible with VirtualGL (http://www.virtualgl.org).
 Other than option --gpu, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
 Use only with full trusted applications and images.
 Needs VirtualGL to be installed on host.